miguelraz/academic-kickstart/content/post/hardware/index.md

 Viewing assembly code will be useful to understand some of the following sections which pertain to CPU instructions.

 In Julia, we can easily inspect the compiled assembly code using the `code_native` function or the equivalent `@code_native` macro.
-Let's use the `linear_access` function from earlier:
+We can do this for a simple function:

 ```julia